dhbloo/pytorch-nnue-trainer/README.md

 ### Requirements

-+ 64-bit Python 3.8 and Pytorch 1.10 or later.
++ 64-bit Python 3.9 and Pytorch 1.10 or later.
-+ Accelerate 0.6.2 or later.
++ Huggingface Accelerate 0.6.2 or later.
-+ Other python libraries: `configargparse tqdm tensorboardX matplotlib pybind11 `.
++ Other python libraries: `configargparse tqdm tensorboard matplotlib pybind11 lz4`.

-### Setup
+### Setup dataset pipeline

-After install all required packages in specified in requirements, it is needed to build some extra c++ sources for the trainer to transform some data into features.
-First of all, you need to setup c++ compiling environment.
-Then do the following commands.
+After install all required packages in specified in requirements, it is necessary to build some extra c++ sources for the trainer to transform some data into features.
+First of all, you need to setup the C++ compiling environment.
+Then install the dataset pipelines by doing the following commands.

-+ Line Encoding:
++ Line Encoding: Fast line encoding for transforming board features.

   ```bash
   cd dataset/pipeline/line_encoding_cpp